 The survey also asked attorneys to identify apps that they use.
 I want to start by making the same objection that I made for the last two years: I don't like how the ABA asks the question.
 The ABA first asks "Have you ever downloaded a legal-specific app for your smartphone?"
 In 2017, 41.8% said yes.
 When I see the word "smartphone" in this question, I think of my iPhone, not my iPad.
 Then the next question asks: "What legal specific app(s) did you download?"
 When I read the questions in that order, I'm thinking of the apps that I downloaded on my iPhone, not my iPad.
 But others must be reading the question differently because I see TrialPad and TranscriptPad in the answers, and those apps exist only on the iPad, not on the iPhone.
 I would have never mentioned those apps when answering the question, even though I use them on my iPad.

 So while I question how much value you can put in these answers, for what it is worth, the top 13 apps listed are, in order of the percentage of attorneys mentioning them:

 - LexisNexis Get Cases & Shepardize

 - LexisNexis Legal News

 - Westlaw News

-The ABA then asked about general business apps, and the questions have the same ambiguity: the ABA first asked if the attorney ever downloaded a general business app to a smartphone (40.2% said yes), and then the ABA asked which apps were downloaded, without making it clear whether the question was asking about the iPhone and iPad.
+The ABA then asked about general business apps, and the questions have the same ambiguity: the ABA first asked if the attorney ever downloaded a general business app to a smartphone (47.1% said yes in 2017), and then the ABA asked which apps were downloaded, without making it clear whether the question was asking about the iPhone and iPad.
 The answers provided were, in this order:

 - Documents to Go